 "Shoulda known it!" the giant curled his one hand into a fist.
 "You're nothin' but a goddamn saboteur!"

 "You can believe what you want," the SOLDIER rolled his eyes.
 "As long as you can pay."

 Sammy's fear rose like a flame up his throat, keeping him awake.
 SOLDIERs did not – could not – go rogue.
 'Stay awake.'

 The big man puffed up his chest and seemed to grow in size.
 "I'll pay if the job get done, and that means my crew does what—"

 "Get down!"
 The SOLDIER pushed the giant into the wall.

-	The MPs were stunned for a moment.
-That was all the time the traitor
+The tall MP was stunned for a moment.
+That was all the time the traitor needed.
+The sword twirled in the air as it came down.

-	needed.
-He bore upon them, whirling the blade around with the ease of a

-	twig.